KrishT97/MailSift-AI/README.md

 ### For v1:

-The training data was created by merging two Kaggle email spam detection datasets—each containing text and label (binary values indicating "Spam" or "Not Spam") fields—to form a comprehensive CSV file with approximately 10,000 entries.
+The training data was created by merging two Kaggle email spam detection datasets—each containing text (email Subject and Body) and label (binary values indicating "Spam" or "Not Spam") fields—to form a comprehensive CSV file with approximately 10,000 entries.
 The resulting dataset provided a balanced mix of spam and non-spam examples that were used to fine-tune the `bert-base-uncased` model for our binary classification task.

-Emails typically beginning with "Subject: " and all types of body responses consisting of replies, promotion, urgent messages, meetings, events, bookings..etc
+Emails typically beginning with "Subject: " in first line and all types of body responses consisting of replies, promotion, urgent messages, meetings, events, bookings..etc

 More information on the technical details on the model approach can be found: https://huggingface.co/KrishT97/spam-mail-detection/blob/main/pretrained/README.md